LBNL-UCB-STI/IMPACTS/README.md

-# ISRM Wrapper
+# IMPACTS: Intersection of Mobility Patterns and Air Concentration in Transportation Systems

-A Python toolkit for working with InMAP Source-Receptor Matrices (ISRM) and converting BEAM emission outputs into pollutant concentrations.
+A Python toolkit for working with InMAP/AERMOD Source-Receptor Matrices (ISRM) and converting BEAM emission outputs into pollutant concentrations.

 ## Overview